mygn-l/verilog-demo/README.md

-# Installation
+# How to run

 Install Icarus Verilog from Homebrew.

-# Running

-`cd` into the downloaded folder and run:
+`cd` into the downloaded folder, then `cd mips`, then run:
-`iverilog -o testbench testbench.v ./arithmetic-logic/fulladder.v`
+`iverilog -o testbench multi.v alu.v clock.v controlunit.v enregister.v memory.v register.v registerfile.v shiftleft2.v shiftleft2preserve.v signextend.v`

 Then run `vvp testbench`.

-# Notes

-For waveform and synthesis, there are no working open-source tools yet.
-Contact your school.
+It will start outputting memory at each clock edge, then crash.